-The appointment of the Company's directors shall be in line with the resolution of the Board of Directors or the AGM as the case may be, subjected to the consideration of the Nomination, Compensation and Corporate Governance Committee and the Board of Directors respectively.
-As of 31 December 2016, the Board of Directors comprises of 12 directors, as follows:
+The appointment of the Company's directors shall be in line Orientation for New Directors with the resolution of the Board of Directors or the AGM as the The Company arranges an orientation for newly appointed the Board of Directors comprises of 12 directors, as follows: for the directors of the Company, as follows:

-- 7 independent directors, or 58 percent of the total number of directors; - 2 non-executive directors, or 17 percent of the total number of directors; and - 3 executive directors or 25 percent of the total number of directors.
+- 7 independent directors, or 58 percent of the total number 1.
+Public Company Limited Act B.E.
+2535 (1992); of directors; - 2 non-executive directors, or 17 percent of the total number 3.
+Affidavit of Company issued by Department of Business of directors: and - 3 executive directors or 25 percent of the total number of Association, and Articles of Association of the Company; directors.